Search by category, archive or keyword

 Addiction is a Medical Problem

-- Substance Use/Alcohol Use Disorders: Are a chronic, progressive, and potentially fatal problem.
-It is common for substance use disorder clients to also have a dual diagnosis or co-occurring disorder.
-This means there is a mental health diagnosis along with the substance use.
-The goal for any clinician or physician is to best determine if and how substance use is contributing to the mental health symptoms and diagnosis.
+- Substance use/Alcohol Use Disorders: These are chronic, progressive, and potentially fatal problems.
+It’s common for substance use disorder clients also to have a dual diagnosis or co-occurring disorder.
+This means there is a mental health diagnosis along with substance use.
+The goal for any clinician or physician is to determine best if and how substance use is contributing to mental health symptoms and diagnosis.
 Equally, are mental health concerns causing the substance use disorder?

 Talking to a Loved One About Addiction or Substance Use Disorder

-- Set Boundaries and Hold Them Accountable: This may not seem like conversation and yet it is the best form of communication.
+- Set Boundaries and Hold Them Accountable: This may not seem like a conversation, and yet it is the best form of communication.
 By the time a family is reading this, they are probably aware that conversations with the substance user have little to no effect.
-If your loved one is unwilling to seek effective help it may be due to their current comfort level as a result of enabling and codependency.
-By changing the family’s actions you allow the substance user to look at things from a different perspective.
+If your loved one is unwilling to seek effective help, it may be due to their current comfort level as a result of enabling and codependency.
+By changing the family’s actions, you allow the substance user to look at things from a different perspective.
 Setting boundaries and allowing the substance user to feel the results of their actions is an effective way to help them see the need for change.
-If every negative decision they make is somehow made better by someone else how will they see the need to do something differently?
+If every negative decision they make is somehow made better by someone else, how will they see the need to do something differently?
 Setting boundaries is helpful for families to allow themselves separation from the destructive behaviors of the substance user.
-There was a time when you were able to say no, why is it so difficult now?
+There was a time when you were able to say no; why is it so difficult now?